Before you buy…

 No crosscut saw ever made was “fully conditioned,” if you mean working at it’s optimum performance.
 Basically, trial cuts are required in the wood you’ll be cutting and the amount of “set” needs to be adjusted accordingly. (due to the moisture content of the particular wood you’re cutting)

-The raker height needs to also be adjusted according to the type of wood you’re cutting (hardwood or softwood).
+The raker height also needs to be adjusted according to the type of wood you’re cutting. (hardwood or softwood)

-We strongly suggest you purchase the Manual and read it to understand the philosophy of the traditional use of the crosscut saw. it is indeed something requiring time, trial and error.
+We strongly suggest you purchase the manual and read it to understand the philosophy of the traditional use of the crosscut saw.
+It is indeed something requiring time, trial, and error.

-Tip: Did you know the Bark must be removed around the log where the cut will be made so the teeth won’t dull?
+Tip: Did you know the bark must be removed around the log where the cut will be made so the teeth won’t dull?
 That is what a Bark Spud is used for.